pcaversaccio/snekmate/README.md

 ## 👮‍♀️ Audits

-Though the 🐍 snekmate contracts have not undergone a comprehensive audit in their entirety, the library modules integrated into the protocols have been carefully reviewed within the scope of previous audits.
+Although the 🐍 snekmate contracts have not (yet) undergone a full comprehensive audit, selected library modules integrated into specific protocols (such as Curve) have been thoroughly reviewed within the scope of prior audits.
 The corresponding audit reports are available [here](./audits).

 ## 🙏🏼 Acknowledgements